bajrangCoder/zed-mojo/readme.md

 ## Installation

+- First install the Magic Package Manager from https://developer.modular.com/download
 - Clone this repository.
 - From zed extension page click "Install Dev Extension" and select the cloned repository.

+> [!NOTE]
+> The [Magic](https://docs.modular.com/magic/) Package Manager is required for the LSP functionality to work properly.

+> [!WARNING]
-> Note: This extension is not published to zed extension store.
-As this isn't stable and it isn't complete.
+> This extension is not published to zed extension store, as it isn't stable and isn't completed yet.